 It might sound like I’m making light ofthis But,the truth is, that research is finally showing the vital importance of a healthy gut and how much of the chronic diseases we experience as humans, including mental illness, is directly linked to gut health.
 Additionally, digestive disorders like inflammatory bowel disease (IBD), chronic or life-threatening diseases like cancer and autoimmune diseases (including skin disease and hypothyroidism) can all be linked to an unhealthy gut.

 Over 80 percent of the immune system comes from the gut, and the vast majority of microorganisms exist within the digestive tract.
-A normal digestive tract contains both “good” and “bad” (pathogenic) bacteria we discussed about.
+A normal digestive tract contains both “good” and “bad” (pathogenic) bacteria we discussed.
 Digestive or intestinal upsets, as well as a wide variety of diseases or conditions, can cause the digestive tract to become “unbalanced.”

 When “unbalanced,” pathogenic bacteria can then take over the environment, overwhelming the “good guys” and creating poor gut health.
 Poor gut health can negatively impact food digestion, vitamin production, and can lead to serious malnutrition.
-In addition, an imbalance of gut microbiome have been linked to other health concerns such as cancer, inflammation, bowel disease, depression, anxiety, and other serious health issues.
+In addition, an imbalance of gut microbiome has been linked to other health concerns such as cancer, inflammation, bowel disease, depression, anxiety, and other serious health issues.
 Having a balanced gut microbiome consisting of thousands of different species of microbes will help your dog maintain optimal health.

 It’s estimated that bacteria account for 0.5 to 1 percent of our (or our pet’s) body weight.
 This means that bacteria outnumber yourpet’s own cells 95 to 1!
 In human terms, for a 150 lb person, that means ¾ to 1.5 pounds of bacteria.
 For a 20 lb dog, the estimate is 0.1 to 0.2 pounds.
 One-tenth of a pound of bacteria equals billions and billions of organisms!
 Wow, that's a lot!